frederic-perez/AmE-dictionary/data/dictionary.md

 __nomenclature__ _n_ /NOH-mun-klay-cher/ _Starting a new job or entering a new field of study means becoming familiar with the nomenclature._
 __nominalization__ _n_ The conversion of a word or phrase into a noun.
 __nomophobia__ _n_ (No Mobile Phobia) The anxiety some people feel when they cannot get a signal from a cellphone tower, run out of battery or forget to take their phone.
-__non sequitur__ _n_ :seven: /NAHN-SEK-wuh-ter/ __1__ An inference or conclusion that does not follow from the premises or evidence. __2__ A statement that does not follow logically from what preceded it.
+__non sequitur__ _n_ :eight: /NAHN-SEK-wuh-ter/ __1__ An inference or conclusion that does not follow from the premises or evidence. __2__ A statement that does not follow logically from what preceded it.
 A statement that either does not logically follow from or is not clearly related to what was previously said. _The host’s non sequitur about the award recipient’s unconventional dress did not go unnoticed by her fans on social media._ :es: incongruencia
 __non-committal__
 __non-denominational__ _adj_ Alternative spelling of nondenominational. _Non-denominational services._
 __non-existent__ _adj_